Discover the URL for your organization

 You can create a client for a specific Common Data Service environment and not provide the user any options about which environment they can connect with.
 Only valid users for that specific environment can use your client.

 If you want people using your client to be able to connect to any Common Data Service environment they have access to you could prompt them to enter the URL for their environment, but this is not recommended.
 Each user may have access to multiple Common Data Service environments.
 Users may not know or remember the URL for their environment.
 Expecting people to enter this URL is bound to frustrate users.

 Instead, your client should provide a list of each of the available environments based on the user’s credentials.
 If there is more than one environment available, your application should prompt the user to choose which environment they want to connect with.

 With Common Data Service, server and organization allocation may change as part of datacenter management and load balancing.
 Therefore, a discovery service provides a way to discover which server is serving an instance at a given time.

-$select parameters to a Web API service request to customize the returned list of instance data.
+$select parameters to the service request to customize the returned list of instance data.

-For Dynamics 365 US Government users, the global discovery service is available for the GCC and GCC High users, and the URL is different from the regular global discovery service URL.
+- For Dynamics 365 US Government users, a global Discovery Service endpoint is available for the GCC and GCC High users, and the URL is different from the regular global Discovery Service URL.
 More information: Dynamics 365 Government URLs.

 Organization information is stored in the

-In the above example, the global Discovery service of Common Data Service is used to obtain the organization information of the instance with a unique name of "myorg".
-More details about this request is expanded upon later in this topic.
+In the above example, the global Discovery Service is used to obtain the organization information of the instance with a unique name of "myorg".
+More details about this request is provided later in this topic.

 Scope of the returned information